silaev/wms/README.md

 #### Prerequisite
 - Java 11
+- Docker v18.09.2 (was tested on this version)
+- docker-compose v1.23.2 (compose file version: "3.7", was tested on this version) (if you'd prefer just Docker, see `Installing a 3 replica sets MongoDB via Docker`)

-Install a single Mongo replica set in Docker:
+Install a single Mongo replica set in Docker, run in a terminal:
-- docker network create mongo-cluster
-- docker run --name mongo -p 27017:27017 -d --net mongo-cluster mongo:4.0.10 --replSet rs0
-- docker exec -it mongo mongo --eval "printjson(rs.initiate())"
+- docker-compose -f docker-compose.yml up -d
+- docker-compose exec mongo1 /bin/sh -c "mongo --port 50001 < /scripts/init.js"
+See .travis.yml for more details

 #### General info
 The application lets:
 - create new products with article verification